How to Grow and Care for Dumb Cane

 The distinctive leaf patterns have earned it the alternate name of leopard lily.

-Flowering is rare if grown indoors, but under the right conditions, plants can produce showy white blossoms that resemble a calla lily – which is not surprising, since they come from the same family, Araceae.
+Flowering is rare if grown indoors, but under the right conditions, plants can produce showy white blossoms that resemble a calla lily.
+If pollinated, these are followed by bright red fruits.

 Over time the lower leaves drop off, exposing the stem, which looks similar to sugar cane.